 High attention to detail

 Analyst Interview Prep

 People typically enter financial planning and analysis from a public accounting firm or by moving up internally from an accounting position on the corporate side.
 The entry-level position is an FP&A analyst.
 Analysts can eventually move up to be a manager or director.
-It can take anywhere from 2-5 years to move up through the positions and, unlike investment banking or other capital markets positions, you may stay at a certain level for most of your career.
+It can take anywhere from two to five years to move up through the positions.
+Unlike investment banking or other capital markets positions, you may stay at a certain level for most of your career.

-Most people stay on the corporate side once they’re working in FP&A and opportunities are either to move up internally or switch to another corporation.
-Moving up could be all the way from Analyst to Director of FP&A, and from there to VP of Finance, VP of Corporate Development or Chief Financial Officer (read our guide on what does a CFO do).
+Most people stay on the corporate side once they’re working in FP&A. Opportunities are either to move up internally or switch to another corporation.
+Moving up could be all the way from Analyst to Director of FP&A, and from there to VP of Finance, VP of Corporate Development, or Chief Financial Officer (read our guide on what does a CFO do).

 Here is a breakdown of what you can expect to earn as an FP&A Analyst, Manager, Director or VP.
 Generally speaking, FP&A analysts/managers are well paid when considering the work-life balance that they usually enjoy in their job.

 Analyst: $50,000 to $80,000 (base salary plus bonus)